Free Carpet Information and Buying Guide

 How can I avoid this from happening to me?

 Why does this happen?
 You can't rely on any carpet salesperson to make your carpet and padding choices for you.
-You have to verify the specifications and make sure the carpet and padding you choose is durable enough fto meet your needs and goals.
-I have a carpet durability guide chart that can help you make sense of it all.
-It takes several factors into consideration to help you determine the durability of the carpet you are considering.
-Here it is:
+You have to verify the specifications and make sure the carpet and padding you choose is durable enough to meet your needs and goals.

 Carpet Quality and Durability